 All Year 7 - 11 students stay for lunch and must remain on school premises for the whole of the lunch period.
-No responsibility can be taken for students who break this rule.

 The LEA offers assistance over the cost of uniform, school meals and maintenance in the Sixth Form.

 Costs of uniform and full details may be obtained from: